-26 It is difficult to know if K'sav Sofer intends this as a proof for or against Bais Yosef's position.
+27 It is difficult to know if K'sav Sofer intends this as a proof for or against Bais Yosef's position.
 In the beginning, it appears that he is citing this incident as a proof.
 His conclusion however, seems to say that one should not even be able to move to the bima in a situation where parts of the congregation can not hear at all.

-27 Bleich, J. D. (1976).
+28 Bleich, J. D. (1976).
 Contemporary halakhic problems: Library of jewish law and ethics.
 (Vol. 1).
 Ktav Pub Inc.

-28 As mentioned above, the Jerusalem Talmud records that this incident revolved around Torah reading - not prayer.
+29 As mentioned above, the Jerusalem Talmud records that this incident revolved around Torah reading - not prayer.

-29 Actually, the Hebrew word used is תבה which makes this confusing.
+30 Actually, the Hebrew word used is תבה which makes this confusing.
 The taivah generally refers to the ark.

-30 This last part is an exact quote from Rav Bleich's book.
+31 This last part is an exact quote from Rav Bleich's book.
 One can find the original statement of Avudraham in the two volume set of his works, volume 1, p.
 126.

 least according to Rashi's opinion.
 One could argue that this is the basic implication of the Talmud).
 Perhaps Avudraham refers to the location of the bima.
 As mentioned, Rambam says the bima must be in the middle of the schul.
 Bais Yosef disagrees.
-It is possible that the structure of the Sefardic and Teimani synagogues have changed over time31.
+It is possible that the structure of Sefardic synagogues have changed over time32.

-Another possible leniency discussed by R' Bleich is related to Rambam's opinion that was quoted above.
+Another possible leniency discussed by Rav Bleich is related to Rambam's opinion that was quoted above.
 Rambam states that the bima is high and surrounded by mechitzos (walls).
 Since the bima is surrounded, by Jewish Law it is considered its own domain and not a "high place".
-No doubt that this is halchikally true, and it would both explain how Sefardim and Taimanim daven from the bima.
-This explanation would also provide a 'merit' to those Ashkenazim that daven from the bima.
+There is no doubt that this is halchically true and it would also explain how Sefardim daven from the bima.
+This explanation would also provide some justification to those Ashkenazim that daven from the bima.
 However, it most certainly does not fit in with the spirit of the law; one still needs to walk up and the congregation sees their representative in a high location.
-Many of the reasons given as to why the Bima is supposed to be high are not compatible with this explanation.
-It would appear, that Ashkenaz poskim do not accept this view.
+Many of the reasons given as to why the bima is supposed to be high are not compatible with this explanation.
+It would appear that Ashkenazi poskim do not accept this view.